SAIT Campus Map Redesign

 Research and Data

 Starting a new semester is already stressful and an unclear map only adds to that.
 Both new and returning students often struggle to find classrooms.
-A more intuitive, user-friendly map would ease navigation and help students focus on their academic journey with less worry.
+A more intuitive, map page would ease navigation and help students focus on their academic journey with less worry.

 Competitive Analysis